In the world of Shopify, data and reports play a critical role in everyday decision-making.

 - Customer by city, state, and country or zip code

 - Record Inventory moments on a daily basis

 - Inventory on hand report

 - Low stock product report

-- Month end inventory report with product title. variant title, variant SKU, cost and ending quantity and total inventory value
+- Month-end inventory report with the product title. variant title, variant SKU, cost and ending quantity, and total inventory value

 - Fulfillment by location report

 - Shipping report based on the country

 - Find out how many times a customer visited before completing a purchase or which channels and campaigns are the most successful.

 - Google Analytics report that includes a list of customers who made their first purchase, as well as the product name, landing page, source type, and source description, as well as the number of days it took them to convert.